Consensys/daisy-sdk/README.md

 }));
 ```

+> An alternative way of voiding is to return any response with a 400 or 500 HTTP status code.

 #### 2.3 Identifying the user

 One way to identify an user after getting the callback is by knowing before-hand the user's Ethereum address.